ofedchen/ofedchen/README.md

 ## Hi, I'm Olha 🇺🇦🇸🇪

 Studying to become a Fullstack Developer and build scalable and user-friendly web applications.
-Currently, I'm studying Fullstack Development with a focus on JavaScript at IT-Högskolan in Gothenburg, Sweden.
+Student at IT-Högskolan in Gothenburg, Sweden.

 🧑‍💻 **Doing my internship at [Paliscope](https://www.paliscope.com/)**